microsoft/autogen/README.md

 ## What is AutoGen

-AutoGen is a library for building AI agents and complex applications, especially using cooperation among multiple agents.
-Like other popular AI frameworks such as PyTorch, AutoGen aims to provide an easy-to-use but flexible platform for accelerating development of agentic applications and research.
-It offers features such as agents that can converse with other agents, LLM and tool use support, autonomous and human-in-the-loop workflows, and intuitively specifying complex multi-agent patterns.
-AutoGen is one of the most popular agentic libraries and is released under MIT license.
+AutoGen is an open-source programming framework for building AI agents and facilitating cooperation among multiple agents to solve tasks.
+AutoGen aims to provide an easy-to-use and flexible framework for accelerating development and research on agentic AI, like PyTorch for Deep Learning.
+It offers features such as agents that can converse with other agents, LLM and tool use support, autonomous and human-in-the-loop workflows, and multi-agent conversation patterns.
+AutoGen is released under the MIT license.

 ![AutoGen Overview](https://github.com/microsoft/autogen/blob/main/website/static/img/autogen_agentchat.png)